-I mentioned before the Long-Term Athlete Development (LTAD) concept I learned about in England.
+I mentioned before the Long-Term Athlete Development (LTAD) concept I learned about back when I coached in England.
 This model focuses mainly on youth in sports.
 It takes into account things like physical and mental growth rates and development.
 The basic progression looks like this.

 - Learning to train